munificent/craftinginterpreters/README.md

 ### Hacking on the book

-The Markdown and snippets of source code are weaved together into the final HTML using a hand-written little static site generator, `util/build.py`.
+The Markdown and snippets of source code are woven together into the final HTML using a hand-written little static site generator, `util/build.py`.
 It's a fairly simple static site generator.
 The generated HTML is committed in the repo under `site/`.
 It is built from a combination of Markdown for prose,